AlbertWhite/site-v2.0/src/data/blogs/perf2.md

 If we run a lighthouse test in the browser or a [pagespeed insight test](https://pagespeed.web.dev/), the ranked 1 or 2 causes for performance issues are either js bundle size, or DOM size if your website is using SSR.

-As for DOM size, I recommend that we could copy and paste the DOM (either from network pannel and choose "Doc" or "view page source") into a code editor, and analyze block by block.
+As for DOM size, I recommend that we could copy and paste the DOM (either from network panel and choose "Doc" or "view page source") into a code editor, and analyze block by block.

 For example, NextJS will inject a script called [**NEXT_DATA**](https://github.com/vercel/next.js/discussions/15117) with all the necessary data for SSR.
 It might not be direct if you check it in the Elements or Network panel, but if you copy all the DOM into the editor, you could find **it really takes much space**.
 That's why I recommend that it's better to copy and paste the DOM into the editor.
 In this way, it's easier to see the real impact of each script, and easier to find patterns in the data.
 The conclusion is always that maybe **you don't need that much data for SSR**.